Gabon president fires VP, forests minister over hardwood scandal

 Despite those efforts Gabon remains a hub for poaching, illegal logging and the illicit wildlife trade.

 Bongo suffered a stroke last October while abroad, but returned home in March.
-Secrecy surrounding the state of Bongo’s health during his five-month absence has fuelled instability in Gabon, where declining oil revenues and widespread poverty have dented his popularity.
-(Reporting by Gerauds Wilfried Obangome Writing by Tim Cocks; Editing by Susan Fenton)
+Secrecy surrounding the state of Bongo’s health during his five-month absence has fueled instability in Gabon, where declining oil revenues and widespread poverty have dented his popularity.

+Reporting by Gerauds Wilfried Obangome; Writing by Tim Cocks; Editing by Susan Fenton